microsoft/vscode-docs/blogs/2016/04/04/vscode-at-build.md

 ## Channel 9

-[Channel 9's coverage of //build/ 2016](https://channel9.msdn.com/Events/Build/2016) is a great resource to learn more about VS Code and technologies (Cordova, Ionic, Angular, React Native) where VS Code is a good match for a high performance editor.
-Browse or search for your area of interest and we're sure you'll find a relevant presentation or panel.
+[Channel 9's coverage of //build/ 2016](https://channel9.msdn.com/Events/Build/2016) is a great resource to learn more about VS Code and technologies like Cordova, Ionic, Angular, and React Native where VS Code is a good match for a high performance editor.
+Browse or search for your area of interest and we're sure you'll find a relevant presentation or panel discussion.

-## VS Code Extensions
+## New Extensions

-There were also several new VS Code extensions released at //build:
+There were also several new VS Code extensions released at //build/:

 * [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - Complete C/C++ language support including code-editing and debugging.
 See a demo in [C++ Discussion](https://channel9.msdn.com/Events/Build/2016/C-Discussion).
 * [Visual Studio Team Services](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team) - Monitor builds and manage pull requests and work items for Team Services Git repositories.